MRPT/mrpt/apps/graphslam-engine/README.txt

-The following commands should be working without any modification to the .ini file - independently of the current working directory (modify paths to MRPT. graphslam-engine accordingly):
+The following commands should be working without any modification to the .ini file - independently of the current working directory (modify paths to MRPT, graphslam-engine accordingly):
 - graphslam-engine -i
 	MRPT/share/config_files/graphslam-engine/odometry_2DRangeScans.ini -r